Online Colleges in Rhode Island

 The application itself includes questions about your income and the income of your parents (unless you’re considered independent), and the data you provide will be used to determine how much and what type of financial assistance you are offered.

 As a Rhode Islander, you have access to an outstanding program called the RI Promise.
-Through this program, starting with the class of 2017, all Rhode Island high school graduates can pursue an associate degree at the Community College of Rhode Island or a bachelor’s degree at the University of Rhode Island or Rhode Island College for four semesters tuition free, regardless of their income.
-The program will cost the state about $30 million, which will be paid for by revenues from economic growth.
+Through this program, recent Rhode Island high school graduates can pursue an associate degree at the Community College of Rhode Island for four semesters tuition-free, regardless of their income.

 Additionally, many of Rhode Island’s colleges and universities offer their own financial aid programs, both need-based and merit-based.
 To learn more about these opportunities, check with the financial aid office at the school you have chosen.